We Are A Generation of Men Raised By Women

 Modern men have lost their identity and the movie could not have made this anymore obvious by creating a character with no name.
 His apartment does not define himself, so it is destroyed.
 His self help groups are merely a stopgap to his insanity and unfulfilling life, so he leaves those and creates his own tribe.

-Man needs purpose and the narrative stops consuming and creates something of his own.
+Man needs purpose and the narrator stops consuming and creates something of his own.
 He is not the man capable of doing any of this so he creates Tyler, the ultra-masculine, good looking and confident alpha male he needs to destroy his old life.
 When he evolves beyond both the pathetic corporate lackey who was sleeping through life, and the fight club making, car stealing entrepreneurial soap maker/ terrorist, he destroys both and becomes a new man.
 Reborn with a sense of purpose and a new appreciation for his own life.

 So, what is left at the end of Fight Club?
 No apartment, no IKEA furniture, no credit cards, and no Tyler Durden.
 All we are left with is a man, a woman he loves and… Fight Clubs.
 They survive because modern man does need a sense of brotherhood even if society thinks every male space should be invaded.